 Both of those cameras have more megapixels than most phones, though they’re not quite a match for the 41MP Nokia Lumia 1020.

-TechRadar’s take: The couple of rumors we’ve heard both point to a dual-lens camera and the Nokia 8 already has such a snapper, so that will almost certainly be what we get, especially as a number of flagships are now adding an extra lens.
+TechRadar’s take: The couple of rumors we’ve heard both point to a dual-lens camera and the Nokia 8 already has such a snapper, so that will almost certainly be what we get, but we're less sure about the rumored megapixel count.

 Nokia 9 battery